Maratha (caste): Dowry Issues

 Being a politically dominant caste, the Marathas have not been able to progress beyond the social practices of Dowry (Dowry refers to the durable goods, cash, and real or movable property that the bride's family gives to the bridegroom, his parents, or his relatives as a condition of the marriage.).
 80% of the Maratha community are farmers and there have been cases where the Maratha farmers had to sell their lands just to get their daughters married.
 Data compiled by the Maratha Kranti Morcha members showed that the expenditure incurred by an average low income and poor Maratha family has doubled in the last 10 years when it comes to dowry.
 A member said (in 2018), "The dowry amount ranges from Rs 7 lakh to Rs 50 lakh, depending on the profession of the groom.
 The lower-middle class Marathas too often have to bear an expenditure of Rs 7 lakh to Rs 10 lakh for a daughter's wedding.
 Even in the remote villages, a small and marginal farmer spends Rs 2 lakh to Rs 3.5 lakh on a daughter's wedding."
 Some caste members tried to use the Morcha to address the issue of Dowry but they did not get a positive response.
 Dowry has now attained a status symbol in the community and that is part of the issue.

 Widows

-Research by a sociologist has shown that the restrictions faced by widows among Brahmins, Saraswats and CKP were significantly more than those faced by widows in Maratha caste.
+Research by a sociologist has shown that the restrictions faced by widows among Marathi Brahmins, Saraswats and CKP were significantly more than those faced by widows in Maratha caste.